salieo/cropcalc-js/README.md

 # cropcalc-js
-Calculate the ideal crop for a desired width and height based on data from the Salieo API
+Calculate the ideal crop for a desired width and height based on data from the Salieo API.